Importance of NCERT Books to Crack UPSC IAS Exam

 - Repeat this process with another subject in the same way

 - Mark important points in the first reading.
-Read and optimise them in the second reading
+Read and optimize them in the second reading

 - Make notes of NCERT in the final reading so that you just rely on your notes for the main exam.